Seong Gi-hun: Squid Game season 2

 After the riot is ended, the guards, sent by the Masked Officer to conclude the killing and the group members pretend to be dead, allowing them to take the guards off guard and steal their weapons, killing them.
-They collect the guns and ammo, leaving the dorm room with a hostage to tell them where to go.
+Gi-hun with Jung-bae, Dae-ho, Hyun-ju and Gyeong-seok along with others joining the rebellion, collects the guns and ammo, leaving the dorm room with a hostage to tell them where to go.
 He and Jung-bae go to the command room and the Masked Officer while the others deal with the soldiers, fighting soldiers of their own along the way.
 In-ho eventually takes two people with him to help ambush the soldiers from behind and assist Gi-hun and Jung-bae, only to kill the two he brought and fake "Young-il"'s death while radioing Gi-hun.
 Gi-hun and Jung-bae surrender, and In-ho, now dressed as the Front Man, comes with several other guards and the Masked Officer, executes Jung-bae.
 The soldiers hold down a horrified Gi-hun and the fight is over.